 One has his head smashed open and is bleeding but doesn’t even know it

-Between rolling sand joints and being licked by the dogs, I could not even recognise her at the time, and that’s after spending four days together.
+Between rolling sand joints and being licked by the dogs, I could not even recognise her at the time, and that’s after spending a couple of intimate days together.

 And our third tripper, took off his T-shirt and was walking towards the highway outside.
 When she went to get him, he looked at her and said: “Ah, now I remember why did I come here.”
 Then he left her and went back to the camp.